 Students at Syracuse University can earn an Integrated Learning Major (ILM) in Forensic Science.
-This major is designed to supplement a variety of other majors by introducing students to the field from a variety of perspectives and challenging them to apply their knowledge to a variety of academic fields.
+This major is designed to supplement a variety of other majors by introducing students to the field from various perspectives and challenging them to apply their knowledge to various academic fields.

-Students will benefit from comprehensive lab resources while engaging in a variety of academic activities, including real-world field experiences and diverse course work.
+Students will benefit from comprehensive lab resources while engaging in various academic activities, including real-world field experiences and diverse coursework.
 The Forensic and National Security Sciences Institute calls this particular educational establishment its home.

 Majors in forensic science are also strongly encouraged to pursue studies in other countries.

 9. UT Austin, also known as the University of Texas at Austin